GaelPouxMedard/PDHP/README.md

 # PDHP
-Implementation of the Powered Dirichlet-Hawkes process.
-The script SCM_sampling.py is the one that has been used in the article.

-The script PDHP.py is a cleaner version, that can be ran from console.
+The script PDHP.py is an implementation of the Powered Dirichlet-Hawkes process, that can be ran from console.

 ## Usage
 Run the script PDHP.py using the following syntax: [keyword]=[value][space]